They now share beers: Evariste’s story

 The devastating consequences of the Rwandan genocide against the Tutsi, which led to the deaths of over 1 million people, has left deep scars in Rwandan society.

-Working with survivors, ex-prisoners and ex-combatants of the genocide, helping them to rebuild their lives together, showed that the trauma and narratives of the genocide were being transferred to the next generation.
+Working with survivors, ex-prisoners and ex-combatants of the Rwanda genocide, helping them to rebuild their lives together, showed that the trauma and narratives of the genocide were being transferred to the next generation.
 For some young people the trauma comes from the guilt of what their parents did.
 Others struggle with the grief of what happened to their family.

 “I was frightened to approach people before because of my background.
 When a Tutsi family looked at me, without knowing me, they assumed I was a bad person because of my heritage,” Evariste, son of an ex-prisoner tells us.